trace-martin/Graphics-Generator-SVG/README.md

   <span style="color:red;">Third</span> - move through the prompts to generate the logo.svg.
   ## Usage:

-  The purpose of this project was to create an easy way to generate an SVG file using inputs from a user.
+  The purpose of this project was to create an easy way to generate an SVG file using inputs from a user.<br>
+  Inquirer will prompt the user with 4 questions pertaining to the svg logo.
+After answering the prompts, user input will be taken and applied to the index.js for construction of svg.

   ## License: